 DPD desires to fund projects that strategically assist with the recovery efforts and support other investments which are occurring.
-To that end, DPD is continuing to conduct a needs assessment beyond this initial research to gain a more complete understanding of the impacts and unmet need related to this flooding.
-Based upon our discussions and review of available data to date, the budget included earlier in this Plan proposes that the CDBG-DR funding will support strategic acquisition of properties that experience recurring flooding; rehabilitation and remediation of homes and/or businesses that were severely impacted; infrastructure improvements to mitigate future flooding; a tenant-based rental assistance program to help residents who are/were displaced by the disaster to afford new rental homes, which may have increased rents due to increased demand for housing in the area; the construction of some replacement housing for special needs populations and seniors, where demand is high; economic development projects to assist the economic recovery of impacted areas; and planning efforts to assess flooding risk, support recovery efforts, and potentially reduce the likelihood/impacts of future flooding.
+To that end, DPD is continuing to conduct a Needs Assessment beyond this initial research to gain a more complete understanding of the impacts and unmet need related to this flooding.
+Based upon our discussions and review of available data to date, the budget included earlier in this Plan proposes that the CDBG-DR funding will support strategic acquisition of properties that experience recurring flooding; rehabilitation and remediation of homes and/or businesses that were severely impacted; infrastructure improvements to mitigate future flooding; the construction of some replacement housing for special needs populations and seniors, where demand is high; economic development projects to assist the economic recovery of impacted areas; and planning efforts to assess flooding risk, support recovery efforts, and potentially reduce the likelihood/impacts of future flooding.